 The Company also has foreign currency contracts that are not designated as hedging instruments for accounting purposes.
 Changes in fair value of foreign currency contracts not designated as hedging instruments are reported in net earnings as part of other income and expense.
-For the year ended January 31, 2015, the Company recorded a net gain of \$14.7 million for its euro and Canadian dollar foreign currency contracts not designated as hedges, which has been included in other income.
-As of January 31, 2015, the Company had euro foreign currency contracts to purchase US\$59.3 million expected to mature over the next 11 months and Canadian dollar foreign currency contracts to purchase US\$19.9 million expected to mature over the next five months.
-As of January 31, 2015, the company forward contracts recorded in the Company's consolidated balance sheet was approximately \$8.9 million.
+For the year ended January 31, 2015, the Company recorded a net gain of \$14.7 million for its euro and Canadian dollar foreign currency contracts not designated as hedging currency contracts to purchase US\$59.3 million expected to mature over the next 11 months and Canadian dollar foreign currency contracts to purchase US\$19.9 million expected to mature over the next five months.
+As of January 31, 2015, the net unrealized gain of these open forward contracts recorded in the Company's consolidated balance sheet was approximately \$8.9 million.